One of the biggest things that harms a political candidate’s chances of winning an election is when they start running too late.

 Other than the campaign treasurer and the fundraiser, you don’t need to hire anyone else too early.

 You don’t need to have a consultant or a campaign manager on board yet.
-That comes later.
+That comes later….if you need them.

 Your goal is to raise and hold on to as much cash as possible during this phase of the campaign.

 You don’t need to have unnecessary expenses that happen when you staff your campaign up too early.